rohankaps123/Repliance/docs/profile.md

 + ANTHRO 100 Human Nature: Studying anthropology, especially in regards to human nature, helped me to understand how a culture develops and interacts with others.
 It helped me appreciate the intricacies of culture.

 + PHIL 160 Intro to Ethics: This class really helped me see how fluid and subjective ethics are.
 I had an idea of that already, but this class pushed it home.
 Learning about all the different outlooks and types of ethical views was really eye opening.

+# ROHAN KAPOOR#

+#BIO#

+I am a Sophomore at University of Massachusetts Amherst studying Computer Science and Physics.
+I am also an avid photographer and love reading books.

+#CLASSES#

+* CS 121
+* CS 187
+* CS 230
+* CS 240

+* PHYSICS 281

+This class helped me a lot with problem solving skill and simulating physical phenomenins.
+It was about computaional physics and it helped me visualize physical phenomenon.

+* PHYSICS 284

+This class helped me learn more about thermodynamic properties of fluids!
+It helped me develop problem solving skills!
+It will help me with solving problems in our project!